IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/low-resource.md

 While significant research progress has been demonstrated recently on popular datasets, many of the world's dialects and low-resource languages lack the parallel data at scale needed for standard supervised learning.
 We will likely require creative approaches in leveraging disparate resources.

-The low-resource shared task will, for the first time, involve three tracks:
+The low-resource shared task will, for the first time, involve two tracks:
 <ul>
 	<li> Track 1: A "traditional" speech-to-text translation track focusing on XX typologically diverse language-pairs.</li>
-	<li> Track 2: A speech-to-speech translation track, focusing on XX Indic languages. </li>
-	<li> Track 3: A data track, inviting participants to provide open-sourced speech translation datasets for under-resourced languages.</li>
+	<li> Track 2: A data track, inviting participants to provide open-sourced speech translation datasets for under-resourced languages.</li>
 </ul>

 Participants are free to participate in any number of language-pairs in any of the tracks, but we <emph>highly encourage participation in as many as possible.</emph>